What are seizures?

 - Systemic lupus erythematosus

 Symptoms can vary depending on the severity of the seizures as well as the underlying cause.
-Nonspecific signs may include unusual behaviour, lethargy, anorexia.
+Nonspecific signs may include unusual behavior, lethargy, anorexia.
 There may be accompanying symptoms if there is an underlying cause.

 Focal seizures affect only part of the body (for example the face), whereas clonic-tonic seizures affect the entire body.
 Most seizures last between 5 – 60 seconds but can be longer.
+Read our article: What seizures look like in cats to view pictures and videos.

 Seizures come in three phases known as preictal phase (also known as aura), ictal phase and postictal phase.